-ISTANBUL (Agos)—HDP MP Garo Paylan appealed to the Turkish Prime Minister Binali Yildirim on Wednesday that hate crimes are being committed against minority groups in Turkey with, Agos reported.
+ISTANBUL (Agos)—Garo Paylan, an Armenian member of the Turkish Parliament representing the People’s Democratic Party (HDP) appealed to the Turkish Prime Minister Binali Yildirim on Wednesday that hate crimes are being committed against minority groups in Turkey with, Agos reported.

-Paylan tabled a written parliamentary question addressed to Yıldırım reminding he had sent a complaint last week about the suspects who threatened Agos newspaper by placing black wreaths in front of Agos’ office.
+Paylan submitted a written parliamentary question addressed to Yıldırım reminding him that he had sent a complaint last week about the suspects who threatened Agos newspaper by placing black wreaths in front of Agos’ office.

 He also prompted that three Armenian schools in 2016 were vandalized with anti-Armenian graffiti.
 Paylan also reminded that Asri Jewish Cemetery in Hatay and the Syriac ancient cemetery of the Syriac Orthodox Mor Peter and Mor Paul Church had been vandalized.